KarthikRIyer/swiftplot/README.md

 To encode the plots as PNG images it uses the [lodepng](https://github.com/lvandeve/lodepng) library.
 </br>
-SwiftPlot can also be used in Jupyter Notebooks, with ongoing development for Google Colab.
+SwiftPlot can also be used in Jupyter Notebooks, with Python interop support for Google Colab.
 </br>

 Examples, demonstrating all the features, have been included with the repository under the `Tests/SwiftPlotTests` directory.
 To run the examples, clone the repository, and run the `swift test` command from the package directory.